 Talk to your team about the importance of checking information—especially that which seems serious or alarming—against trusted sources like the CDC and WHO.

-This previously unknown virus, classified by the CDC as 2019 Novel Coronavirus or 2019-nCoV, was first detected in Wuhan, China.
+This previously unknown virus, classified by the CDC as 2019 Novel Coronavirus or SARS-CoV-2, was first detected in Wuhan, China.
 Given its global nature, we suggest sharing both the CDC and WHO resources as a reference for employees moving forward.

-Talk About the Symptoms, Transmission, and Treatment
+Discuss Symptoms, Transmission, and Treatment

-Provide Your Team With Trusted Sources of Information
+Provide Your Team With Trusted Sources

 Multiple worldwide investigations are ongoing and, as a result, information about the virus continues to evolve quickly.
 As with any developing story, reporting of misinformation by news media and other sources is possible.